 - Contact the Trademarks & Licensing Office if you have any questions about artwork design.

-- University departments do not have permission to use Athletic logos.
-Athletic logos may not be used to represent academic or administrative units of the University.
-These logos are approved for use only by the Athletics Department and on a case-by-case basis registered student organizations.
+- University departments do not have permission to use spirit marks.
+Spirit marks may not be used to represent academic or administrative units of the University.
+These marks are approved for use only by the Athletics Department and on a case-by-case basis registered student organizations.

-- Do not combine institutional logos with athletic logos.
+- Do not combine institutional logos with spirit marks.

 - Do not alter any of the University's logos.

 - Do not replace a letter or letters in a word with one of the University's logos.

 - Do not use the logos on a busy background

 - Do not use a flag in the design.
 See the Flag Policy for more details.